 Dr. Katherine McCormack, Allergist: “The goal of this post is to help you identify symptoms of asthma and allergies and promote communication with your doctor to reduce an unnecessary urgent care or emergency room visit.”

-Let’s work together to keep patients, staff, and guests safe during coronavirus.
-Boulder Medical Center continues to closely monitor COVID-19…read more
+Let’s work together to keep everyone safe.
+Boulder Medical Center continues to closely monitor COVID-19 updates from the Centers For…read more

 The influenza vaccine, also known as a flu shot, is a vaccine that protects against seasonal influenza (the Flu).
 The…read more

-How to Introduce Peanut to your Child Safely A study published this year in the New England Journal, the LEAP…read more
+How to Introduce Peanut to your Child Safely The LEAP study published in the New England Journal of Medicine has…read more

 by Elizabeth Helgans, PA-C (and Celiac) Boulder Medical Center As a Physician Assistant in Gastroenterology and person with Celiac Disease, I am…read more